Why Commercial Open Source Is Not a Trust Model

 In practice:

-• Almost no users do and maybe nobody has
+- Almost no users do and maybe nobody has

-• Reviews are often paid for
+- If there are reviews, they are often paid for

-• Reviews are rarely adversarial
+- Paid reviews are rarely adversarial

-• Behavior that doesn't break functionality is rarely questioned
+- Behavior that doesn't break functionality is rarely questioned

-• This still doesn't prove that the compiled binary or running server code is the same as the published source
+- This still doesn't prove that the compiled binary or running server code is the same as the published source

+Many non-commercial open source software packages with hundreds of millions of installs have gone years or decades with unknown vulnerabilities, some relatively small commercial offering with an open source client will be even less reviewed.
 Harmful behavior also does not need to be obvious to be effective.
 To illustrate this, consider the following example.

 Below are two short C functions.
 They are intentionally written to look boring, generic, and low-level.